What is a Stop-Loss Order?

 While using stop-losses carries much more advantages than disadvantages, traders need to be aware of the fact that stop-losses are not completely risk-free.
 A stop-loss order doesn’t guarantee that your trade will be closed at the pre-specified market rate.
 As stop-losses are pending orders until they become market orders, the price at which the market order gets filled could be far away from the price you’re hoping for.

 While stop-losses usually close your position exactly at the desired price, market imbalances and increased buying and selling pressure may create enormous slippages and execute your stop-loss at an unfavorable price.
 The price at which you place your stop-losses can emphasize this problem even more.
-If a large number of traders place their stop-losses around support and resistance levels for example, the amount of stop-losses that are being executed when those levels are broken can create significant volatility and a widening of the bid/ask spread.
+If a large number of traders place their stop-losses around support and resistance levels for example, the number of stop-losses that are being executed when those levels are broken can create significant volatility and a widening of the bid/ask spread.
 As a result, your stop-order may be filled at a different price than stated.

 Extremely large market imbalances, known as “Black swans”, represent the largest threat for stop-loss orders.
 Black swans are unanticipated market events that occur in times of sudden natural disasters or political and economic surprises.
 In early 2015, the Swiss National Bank stunned markets when it lifted its 1.20 EUR/CHF peg.
 As a result, the Swiss franc soared 30% against the euro and stop-losses on long positions were not executed, leaving many traders (and brokers) with huge losses.